Renovation and costs

 - How long will the museum be closed?

-We estimate that the museum will be closed for seven years for extensive and radical renovations and modernisation.
+We estimate that the museum will be closed for seven years for extensive and radical renovations and modernisation with an expected opening in 2026.
 The building will be closed for this period, but the collection can be seen in many other places in the city and further afield.

 - So the collection won’t be visible for several years?